separatedconcerns/cashendar-mobile/README.md

 <img src="screenshots/calendarMonthView.png" width="600">

-4. Click on an event to view spending details for that day/
+4. Click on an event to view spending details for that day.

 <img src="screenshots/calendarEventDescription.png" width="300">

-5. Use the settings tab to link additional bank accounts
+5. Use the settings tab to link additional bank accounts, or remove linked accounts.

 <img src="screenshots/settings.png" width="250">